英文字典中文字典

 It includes personal accounts, photographs, inspection cards, and illustrations, highlighting the harsh conditions faced by immigrants The archives cover a wide range of topics, from the physical layout and hygiene conditions to the emotional and social aspects of steerage travel

-• The Steerage
+• Steerage

 中文字典-英文字典 2005-2009